Metacoda/idsync-utils/docs/sasautos/metacodaIdentityLoginExtract.md

 The SAS metadata model type for the type of identity whose Logins will be extracted.
 The value must be either blank, Person, or IdentityGroup.
-If the value is blank when Logins for both Person (user) and IdentityGroup (group) types will be extracted.
+If the value is blank then Logins for both Person (user) and IdentityGroup (group) types will be extracted.
 The default is blank.

 ***append***: _(OPTIONAL)_